Quick Scheduling with a Pediatric Endocrinology and Diabetes Specialist

 Managing Lifelong Treatment

 After your child is diagnosed with diabetes, both of you may have a lot of questions.
 What can they eat?
 What if they’re afraid of needles?
 How can we live a healthy lifestyle?
-Fortunately, the Pediatric Diabetes Program at Arnold Palmer Hospital is here to help.
+Fortunately, the Pediatric Diabetes Program at Orlando Health Arnold Palmer Hospital for Children is here to help.
 If your child has type 1 or type 2 diabetes, our team of physicians, diabetes educators and dietitians will work with you and your family to develop a long-term care plan.

 Learn about Your Child’s Condition